simp/simp-integration_tests/README.md

 ### This is a SIMP project

-This module is a tests components of the [System Integrity Management Platform][simp].
+This project contains tests for the [System Integrity Management Platform][simp].

 If you find any issues, submit them to our [bug tracker][simp-jira].